 Most organizations have plenty of risk data, few can derive actionable compliance insights in near time from it.
 Smart RegTech solutions should streamline the process from capturing risk data to delivering actionable compliance insights to the right stakeholders.

-I’m certain we will see some powerful RegTech and FinTech solutions in 2016 that can contribute to digitalizing Risk Management and Compliance successfully.
+I’m certain we will see some powerful RegTech and FinTech solutions in 2016 that can contribute to digitalising Risk Management and Compliance successfully.
 Our vision for Alyne is to support Risk Managers and Compliance Professionals in focussing on developing and executing Risk Management and Compliance strategies.
 Their core competence should be finding smart ways to effectively comply with laws and regulations and mitigate risks.
-The heavy lifting of identifying and analyzing risks and compliance requirements should be digitalized and left to Compliance as a Service or Risk Management as a Service such as Alyne.
+The heavy lifting of identifying and analysing risks and compliance requirements should be digitalized and left to Compliance as a Service or Risk Management as a Service such as Alyne.